Stefunga/ChessAI/README.md

 }
  ```
  - ## Board.
-  - Board object, 2D array that generates pieces and places them on initial locations.
+   Board object, 2D array that generates pieces and places them on initial locations.
 This object gets manipulated 	throughout the game
-  -Example of board creation method.
+  Example of board creation method.
   ```
   public void createBoard(){
 		a= new Piece[8][8];